BMW emissions FAQs

 Once you have checked that you are eligible to bring a claim, we will ask you to read through our funding agreement and sign the same.
 You will then be a client of the firm.

-If you lose (that is, you get no money back from the Defendants), then you do not have to pay us anything.
+If you lose (that is, you get no money back from the Defendants), then you do not have to pay us anything, as long as you abide by our funding agreement.

-We will arrange insurance to protect you against the risk of losing and having to pay BMW’s legal costs.
+We have arranged After The Event (ATE) insurance to protect you against the risk of losing and having to pay BMW’s legal costs.

 You may have other sources of funding your claim other than the funding package we are offering, such as legal expenses insurance.
 Many home insurance products include legal expenses insurance, either automatically or as an optional add-on.
 You should contact your insurers to check.